-- 1. Open the Create Generated Clock Constraint dialog box using one of the following methods: - Click the icon. - Right-click the GeneratedClock in the Constraint Browser and choose Add Generated Clock. - Double-click the Generated Clock Constraints grid.
+- 1. Add the constraint in the editable constraints grid or open the Create Generated Clock Constraint dialog box using one of the following methods: - From the Actions menu, choose Constraints > Generated Clock.

+- Right-click the GeneratedClock in the Constraint Browser. - Double-click any field in the Generated Clock Constraints grid.

 The Create Generated Clock Constraint dialog box appears (as shown below).

+Create Generated Clock Constraint ×

+Clock Reference:

+Clock Port FPGA

+Generated Clock Name

+The generated frequency is such as

+f(clock) = f(reference) × 1 / 1 Get Pre-Computed Factors

+The generated waveform is the same as 💌 the reference waveform

+Comment:

+-

+Help OK Cancel

-Figure 88 · Create Generated Clock Constraint
+Figure 20 · Create Generated Clock Constraint